-Employers are not able to ask for an applicant's pay history on an employment application or in an employment interview.
+Employers are not able to ask an applicant's pay history on an employment application or in an employment interview.
 However, the statute allows an employer, with the written permission of the applicant following any offer of employment with compensation, to confirm wages and benefits or other compensation and salary history from the applicant's prior employer.
 The new law also makes it clear that employers may not prohibit employees from voluntarily discussing their pay with coworkers.
-The law also prohibits an employer from reducing an employee's pay to create equity among employees of different sexes who perform comparable work.
+The law also prohibits an employer from reducing certain employees' pay (i.e., that of higher-paid males) to create equity among employees.
+Under the law, employers that perform self-audits to identify gender-based pay inequities and enact plans to address them receive a safe-harbor protection period from legal actions related to employee pay equity.